 Joy Branagan, Horn

 Joy Branagan is a horn player in the Washington, DC area and is acting Fourth Horn in the Baltimore Symphony Orchestra.
 From 2012-2016 she performed as Second Horn in the National Symphony Orchestra under the direction of Christoph Eschenbach.
 Joy has been a member of the Vancouver Symphony, San Antonio Symphony, Richmond Symphony (VA), Albany Symphony, and New Haven Symphony.
-She regularly performs with the Baltimore Symphony, Harrisburg Symphony, Kennedy Center Opera House Orchestra, and other orchestras in the DC and Baltimore areas.
+She regularly performs with the Harrisburg Symphony, Kennedy Center Opera House Orchestra, and other orchestras in the DC and Baltimore areas.

 Joy has a Master of Music in Orchestral Performance from Manhattan School of Music and a Bachelor of Music Education from The University of Georgia.